whitneyburton/portfolios/students/1510/aaron-greenspan/20151120-aaron-greenspan-m1.markdown

 * Regularly attended Elixir club meetings.
 * Ran an Elixir club session.
 * Have assisted multiple students with their project work/assessment prep throughout the module.
-* Organize and participate in Kay Posse events.
+* Organized and participated in Kay Posse events.

 ## Review